 Managed Service Accounts container to a user by

 adding them to

 Cloud Service Managed Service Account Administrators group.

-the groups that Managed Microsoft AD creates for you.
+For more information about the groups that Managed Microsoft AD creates for you, see Groups.